Dennis Michael Richardson is Oregon’s 26th Secretary of State.

 Born July 30, 1949, Dennis Richardson grew up with the core belief that we all have an obligation to serve our community and be a voice for those who can’t speak for themselves.

-As a young man, Dennis deployed to Vietnam as a combat helicopter pilot in the U.S. Army.
-His service engrained in him the values of courage, commitment and leadership for a lifetime.
-After his military service, Dennis married his wife Cathy and attained his baccalaureate and law degrees from Brigham Young University before settling in Central Point, Oregon.
+As a young man, Dennis deployed to Vietnam as a U.S. Army combat helicopter pilot.
+His service engrained in him the values of courage, commitment and leadership.
+After his military service, Dennis received a Bachelor’s and law degrees from Brigham Young University.

 Secretary of State's Duties

 136 State Capitol Building., 900 Court St. NE, Salem 97310-0722; 503-986-1523